mnicosia/minimalpipeline/README.md

 following these instructions: http://tinyurl.com/UIMA4ECLIPSE.
 The useful UIMA visual tools (UIMA tooling) can be found at this software update address: http://www.apache.org/dist/uima/eclipse-update-site/.

+### Importing the project into Eclipse

+Import the project into Eclipse by clicking on File -> Import -> Existing Maven Projects.
+Select the pipeline folder and click on Finish.